dgraph-io/website-old/README.md

   For OS X this would mean installing the Docker toolbox and running a docker machine.

-2. Modify Nginx configuration - Once you have docker running, you need to modify nginx.conf inside nginx folder to
+2. Modify Nginx configuration - Once you have docker running, you need to modify the `http` block in nginx/nginx.conf to

   ```
   http {